Folded skin theory, evolution and pathology

 The heat build-up triggers specific epidermis formation into action.

-The wound healing process involves the formation of layers of epidermis cells at the bottom of the fold to protect the skin.
+This wound healing process involves the formation of layers of epidermis cells at the bottom of the fold to protect the skin.

-Coating the fold’s floor
+Coating the fold’s floor with epidermis cells

 While the repeated folding is occurring, the excess heat is concentrated all along the path of the fold, on its floor.

 In reaction, the skin will pave the bottom of the fold’s route with a fresh coat of epidermis to prevent any tearing.

 A new coat of epidermis inside a fold

 Over time, epidermis formation will come into action several times on the same fold.